-Sesamstraat is the Dutch adaptation to Sesame Street.
-Having started airing in 1976, this Dutch/Flemish co-production is one of the longest running adaptations of the show, second only to the German version, and by extension one of the longest continuously running Dutch television shows.
+Sesamstraat is an adaptation of Sesame Street, based in the Netherlands.
+Having began its run in 1976, this Dutch co-production is one of the longest running adaptations of the show, second only to the German version, and by extension one of the longest continuously running Dutch television shows.

-Sesamstraat features its own Dutch and Flemish human characters and a few original Dutch Muppet characters.
+Sesamstraat features its own Dutch human characters and a few original Dutch Muppet characters.
 The show also uses dubbed scenes from the American version that only feature Muppet characters.

 Compared to its original counterpart, Sesamstraat places more emphasis on the social development of young children rather than teaching them basic reading and mathematics.
 The reason behind this, is that, unlike in America, learning letters and numbers is a fundamental part of Dutch children's education.